othermod/PSPi-Version-6/boards/2023.10.22 early adopter pcb 1.0/README.md

-# PSPi 6: 2023.10.22 Production Board Notes and Fixes
+# PSPi 6 PCB 1.0 Notes and Fixes

 ## Ordering Notes
+- All boards in this project are 0.8mm thick.
+The default size for PCBs is 1.6mm, so make sure to change it.
 - The PSPi 6 mainboard needs double-sided assembly, which is pricey.
-The CM4 carrier also needs both sides be placed, but it is not too difficult to solder the GPIO header, SD card, and switch if you want to save some money.
-The headphone board only needs single sided assembly.
+- The CM4 carrier also needs both sides be placed, but it is not too difficult to solder the GPIO header, SD card, and switch if you want to save some money.
+- The headphone board only needs single sided assembly.

 ## Components to be Placed Manually